jmedding/influx_grafana/event_logging.md

 ### Escaping ',' and spaces

 If the key or value name includes comma's or spaces, they must be escaped with a backslash (\).
 Example: 'Valve\ Query, user=Medding\,\ Jon'.
 The space separating the tags and fields and fields and timestamp does not need to be escaped.

+#### Tip
 In general, try to choose keys that do not require escaping as this will make using the manual data exploration tools easier.

 ### Full example